-Once a leader is accepted they must continually stay attuned with the members of their herd or they will soon lose their influence.
-Without clarity and precise rules the herd becomes fragmented, chaotic and unproductive just like our business teams with unskilled leadership.
+Once a leader is accepted they must continually stay attuned to the members of their herd or they will soon lose their influence.
+Without clarity and precise rules, the herd becomes fragmented, chaotic and unproductive just like our business teams with unskilled leadership.

 Desire is what drives us forward, offers us hope and keeps us focused of an even greater tomorrow.
 Without desire, we are no longer growing and are prone to stagnation.

 Great leaders inspire creativity and freedom by empowering others to embody leadership within themselves.
 This is the key to creating and expanding human potential.

 What you think matters more than you know.
 What a leader projects is received by those in their sphere of influence, even if it is unintended.
 What we choose to see in others sets the stage for actualization and self-fulfillment.
 This is something you cannot fake, studies have shown that the electromagnetic fields around us are palpable.

 What if we could lead in a way that empowers inspiration, accountability and creative problem solving, What if coming to work was something that we all looked forward to because we knew we brought meaning and purpose to ourselves and to each other?